HaoZeke/yodaGrid-soon/README.md

 This is based off the template [here](https://github.com/kelvinmo/soon).

 This is a simple placeholder site.
-For work presented at Photonics 2018.
+For work presented at Photonics 2018 and at URSI 2019.

 ## Licence